-Safe spaces are created in Universities and community spaces where people can openly ask questions about other faiths in order to build understanding and reduce prejudice.
-Outreach activities such as sport and planting trees that bring together different faith groups follow the workshops.
+Safe spaces are created in universities and community locations where people can openly ask questions about other faiths to build understanding and reduce prejudice.
+Outreach activities, such as sports and planting trees, bring people closer together.

 Tensions and mistrust within interfaith and interethnic communities have led to violent extremism in Kenya.
-Mutual understanding and connection is created through honest dialogues and outreach activities.
+Mutual understanding and connection are created through honest dialogues and outreach activities.

 Why is trust needed?

-Kenya has witnessed multiple terror attacks and inter-ethnic clashes, especially in the coastal region of Mombasa and the North Eastern region of Garissa.
-This has resulted in mistrust, tensions, hate, stigma and negative perceptions among communities.
+Kenya has witnessed multiple terror attacks and inter-ethnic clashes, especially in the coastal region of Mombasa and the North-Eastern region of Garissa.
+This has resulted in mistrust, tensions, hate, stigma and negative perceptions within communities between people of different faiths and ethnicities.

-Radicalization of young people into terror groups has been on the rise in Mombasa, which has negatively affected the tourism industry.
-This has then led to an economic slowdown and idle youth who are then vulnerable to drug abuse and crime.
+Radicalisation of young people into terror groups has been on the rise in Mombasa, negatively affecting the tourism industry.
+The result has been an economic slowdown and idle youth vulnerable to drug abuse, crime and further radicalisation.

 How is trust built?

-Leaders from each faith community are actively involved in advocating for trustbuilding through the dialogues and workshops.
+Leaders from each faith community actively advocate for trustbuilding through dialogues and workshops.